adback-anti-adblock-solution/slate/source/index.html.md

 ```

 You could choose between two ways of configuring your endpoint: using your webserver or a programming language

+These scripts are for example purpose only.

+To help you create your own proxy file, please send us the following information at support@adback.co:

+* Which webserver software are you using ?
+(Apache, Nginx, ...)

+* Which programming language are you using ?
+(PHP, Java, Python, ...)

+* Which cache technology are you using ?
+(Redis, Memcached, MySQL database, ...)

 <aside class="warning">Only php proxy and nginx server configuration have been tested for now.
 Feel free to tell us if others work for you.</aside>